***/**** Image C+ Sound A- Extras A

 For all its striving at breeziness, The Jungle Book definitely has an air of prestige that the pictures immediately flanking it--1963's The Sword in the Stone and 1970's The Aristocats--do not, if by virtue of the celebrity casting (Harris, George Sanders); a comparatively lavish musical presence; and a reduced use of Xerography, the time- and cost-shearing process by which animators' rough drawings are photocopied directly onto cels rather than neatly retraced by hand.
 The character animation is nonpareil in communicating personality, emotion, and mass, and the painterly backgrounds were a shining return to classical form following experiments in Modernism and medieval design--though the innate brooding of Kipling's anthology can't help but assert itself in the faithfully-rendered tropical wastelands, despite Walt's best efforts to tamp it out.
 These included entreating Peet's successors to bypass the novel, perhaps with the example of 1951's coldly faithful Alice in Wonderland weighing heavily on his mind.

 To that end, Kipling's adventure serial and occasional colonialist screed mutated into a musical comedy.
-Baloo and Baghera the panther (Sebastian Cabot)--self-appointed protectors of "man cub" Mowgli--still set out to rescue Mowgli from the clutches of King Louie (Louis Prima), but he and his kind are now such a benign threat, zany instead of mad, that our heroes end up swatting flies with Buicks, looking oddly meanspirited as they bring about the destruction of the monkey palace.
+When Baloo and Bagheera the panther (Sebastian Cabot)--self-appointed protectors of "man cub" Mowgli--set out to rescue Mowgli from his monkey abductors, they're now such a benign threat, zany instead of mad, that our heroes end up swatting flies with Buicks, looking oddly meanspirited as they bring about the destruction of King Louie's (Louis Prima) monkey palace.
 Yet the sequence itself is absolutely electrified by bebop legends Harris and Prima trying to scat-sing each other into the next ZIP code; if the movie falters, it's in Disney's thinking he can mix and match this adrenalized, performance-based humour with the quainter comic stylings he was used to.
 Scenes of elephant troop leader Hathi (J. Pat O'Malley)--transformed from a patient, pragmatic sort willing to help Mowgli avenge a friend by, yes, stomping a village to smithereens into a scatterbrained, Colonel Blimp type--leading marches feel downright elderly in their interminable clowning.
 It's a mixed blessing that these lesser vignettes tend to be ephemeral in the grand scheme.

 A mild sense of dread does foment over the course of The Jungle Book, as Mowgli advances, oblivious, towards a confrontation with the deadly tiger Shere Khan, who intends to eat the boy before Mowgli can develop into that natural predator of all animals: Man.
 Talked up long before he appears, Shere Khan is a villain who lives up to the hype, like a feline Harry Lime.
 The implied ferocity in his sinewy movements, coupled with the honey-throated, bemused vocal stylings of the inimitable Sanders, make for a charismatic foil who appears to have the physical and intellectual advantage on Team Mowgli, which by the climax includes four vultures styled after The Beatles but given to performing in the barbershop-quartet style so as not to "date" the film with the temporary fad of rock 'n' roll.
 (Again, Disney and his goddamn genteelness.)
 Still, the threat of Shere Khan is so drowned out by slapstick and song that once he rears his head, it's less alarming than it is memory-jogging.
 And where Kipling dispatches him with finality--Mowgli skins him!--Disney shows him the cruel mercy of a tail on fire.
 Baloo then temporarily keels over from the effort of wrestling a tiger in the type of psych-out demise perfected by Lady and the Tramp (the secret ingredient is rain), as if the promise of resurrection is a healthier seed to plant in a child's mind than a vision of ultimate loss.